 Working on a social media strategy does not have to be overwhelming.
 Yes, it can be a ton of work and take tons of time, but if you are organized and take things step by step, you’ll have a social media calendar for the New Year ready in no time.
 The first thing you need is a template to work from (we’ll help you with that).
 The second is information.
-Let’s get you started on your path to a well thought out and effective social media calendar for 2017.
+Let’s get you started on your path to a well thought out and effective social media calendar.
 Before you read on, take a few seconds to download our Sample Social Media Calendar.
-You can copy it, edit it to fit your needs, and if you use Socialdraft, you can easily edit and download your Sample Social Media Calendar as a CSV so you can bulk upload all your posts on our dash.
+You can copy it, edit it to fit your needs, and make your social marketing easier than it has ever been.

 What is a social media calendar?

 It’s not as simple as saying it’s a calendar with your social media posts.
 The purpose of having a social media calendar is to help you stay organized when curating and creating content.
 Your Social Media calendar is there to keep you organized as you work out your editorial strategy for the year to come.
 It is there to help you always push out good content that is written in a way that will aid conversions and increase your return on investment.

 Before you start thinking about what will go in your Social Media Calendar, you need to keep one thing in mind, simple is best.
 Anyone in your business or organization should be able to look at the social media calendar and easily implement it.
 How can you make sure your Social Media Calendar is easy to understand?

 Have a separate section for each month’s activities.
 Then, break down the month into weeks and days.